cyonii/url-checker/README.md

 ## Features

-- User input is validated on the client side following the `onkeyup` and `onchange` events.
+- User input is validated on the client side following the `oninput` event.
 - Server response and input validity (with visual appeal) is displayed in the browser as user types.
 - Server request is throttled at `250 milliseconds` per request to prevent too many requests.